 UTHealth is committed to programs that mitigate or prevent emergency situations.
 The Departments of Facilities, Planning and Engineering (FPE), and Auxiliary Enterprises (AE) are engaged in proactive maintenance of building systems and infrastructure.
 The Department of Information Technology (IT) has procedures in place for maintaining the institution's network infrastructure and critical data.
-The Department of Safety, Health, Environment and Risk Management (SHERM) conducts routine surveillance, fire system testing, routine drills and safety training to individuals on campus.
+Environmental Health and Safety conducts routine surveillance, fire system testing, safety training for individuals on campus, and routine drills and exercises which are designed for assessment and evaluation of emergency plans and capabilities.